Are Print Books Going Extinct? Japanese Manga Is Keeping Printed Books Alive, But Slowly Killing The Printing Industry

 Fortunately, there is sufficient time before the printing industry goes belly up.
 Although the eBook sales jumped by 13.2 percent last year, the print publishing industry lost a mere 0.7 percent of its consumers.
 The printing industry is currently worth $6.4 billion, which needless to add, is a staggering 3,000 times bigger and more lucrative than digital books and manga, reported Crunchyroll.

-However, companies like Taiyo-Sya declaring bankruptcy, is surely a wake-up call for the printing industry.
+However, companies like Taiyo-Sya declaring bankruptcy is surely a wake-up call for the printing industry.
 Experts claim the company’s financial troubles might force many others to increasingly favor the online distribution route.
 Interestingly, many new releases of manga in 2017 are now either digital-only or digital-first.

 [Featured Image by Chris McGrath/Getty Images]